kwaldenphd/python-conditional-statements-functions/README.md

 Q47: In your own words, what is a return value?

-Q48: Why would we use functions?
+Q48: Why would we use functions, or what is the value of functions?

 # Lab Notebook Questions

 Q1: Provide your code + comments for steps 37-42.

-Q2: Describe how you approached writing the program for Q2.
+Q2: Describe how you approached writing the program for Q1.

 Q3: Return to the program you wrote for Q1 and Q2.
 Modify this program so it prints one message if the user enters your favorite color, and a different message if not.
 In addition, your program should print a final message for every user, regardless of what they entered.
 Include code + comments.